Understanding Dependent Care Reimbursement Accounts

 • Registration fees associated with qualified dependent care

-• Summer day camp for kids 13 and younger
+• Summer day camp for children 13 and younger

 • Overnight camps

-• Payments to a qualified individual's parent or spouse
+• Payments to a dependent individual's parent or spouse

-Keep all receipts to prove that you used the funds for eligible expenses.
+Keep all receipts and provider information to substantiate that funds were used for eligible expenses.

 Why enroll in a Dependent Care Reimbursement Account?